max0x7ba/zen-fan/README.md

 3. Minimize its own CPU and RAM resource usage.
 One process with one thread is the ideal.
 4. Be robust against hardware changes.
 Plugging in a USB device must not break the fan control application.

-It was inspired by venerable `fancontrol` script, which breaks every time a USB device is plugged-in and spawns new processes on each iteration.
+`zen-fan` was inspired by `fancontrol` script, learns from `fancontrol` mistakes and doesn't break when a USB device is plugged-in; doesn't spawn new processes/threads on each iteration; uses plain RPM units for fan control in the configuration to avoid having to calibrate pwm units.

 # Usage